wc-toolkit/cem-analyzer-plugin/README.md

-# cem-analyzer-plugin
+# CEM/Analyzer Plugin

-Generate and keep `custom-elements.json` up to date by running the Custom Elements Manifest (CEM) analyzer from your Vite, Rollup, or Rolldown workflow.
+Generate and keep `custom-elements.json` up to date by running the [Custom Elements Manifest (CEM) Analyzer](https://custom-elements-manifest.open-wc.org/analyzer/getting-started/) from your Vite, Rollup, Rolldown, or Webpack workflow.

 ## Install